arcana-lab/noelle/README.md

 - the [paper](http://www.cs.northwestern.edu/~simonec/files/Research/papers/HELIX_CGO_2022.pdf)
 - the comments within the code
-- the slides we use in the class [Advanced Topics in Compilers](http://www.cs.northwestern.edu/~simonec/ATC.html) (Projects that students do in this class are built upon NOELLE)
+- the slides we use in the class [Advanced Topics in Compilers](http://www.cs.northwestern.edu/~simonec/ATC.html) (students of this class do compiler projects upon NOELLE)

 ## Version